Leibniz-HBI/smo-wiki/README.md

     3. processes the markdown so that it becomes digestible by jekyll
     4. pushes the changes back to the repository

+# How to change website design and Layout

-To change the website layout follow instructions by Theme creators (Github supported Minimal theme).
+To change the website layout follow instructions by Theme creators (Github supported Minimal theme): https://github.com/pages-themes/minimal

 The only changes made so far are in `docs/_layouts/default.html`